Justify My Love: Composition

 "Justify My Love" was written by Kravitz and Chavez, with additional lyrics by Madonna; he also produced the song alongside André Betts.
 It was recorded by Henry Hirsch, David Domanich, Andy Cardenas, and Josh Cuervokas at Waterfront Studios in London, and Unique Recording Studios in New York City.
-Ted Jensen mastered it at Sterling Sound Studios, while it was mixed by Shep Pettibone and Goh Hotoda at Guerilla Studios in London.
-The mixing of "Justify My Love" was done in QSound which at that time was a new audio filter to create a three-dimensional sound effect.
+Ted Jensen mastered the song at Sterling Sound Studios, while it was mixed by Shep Pettibone and Goh Hotoda at Guerilla Studios in London.
+The mixing was done in QSound, which at that time was a new audio filter to create a three-dimensional sound effect.
 This was employed on all of Madonna's past hits present on The Immaculate Collection.

 "Justify My Love" is set in common time with a moderate tempo of 132 beats per minute.
-Composed in the key of B minor, Madonna's vocal range spans from from A4 to D5.
+Composed in the key of B minor, Madonna's vocal range spans from A4 to D5.
 It follows the chord progression of E5–F♯5–E5–F♯5 during the opening melody.
-Musically, it is a hip hop dance, and experimental pop song, which features spoken word vocals by Madonna and "moaning" background vocals by Kravitz.
+Musically, it is a hip hop, dance, trip-hop, trance, and experimental pop song, which features spoken word vocals by Madonna and Kravitz's "moans" on background vocals.
 It contains a drum sample of Public Enemy's "Security of the First World" (1988) used initially without consent, and the group threatened to take legal action against both singers; however, music industry members believed the drum beat was sampled from James Brown's single "Funky Drummer" (1970), but these claims were denied by the group's producer, Hank Shocklee.
 A spokeswoman for Madonna said she never had heard their song and "didn't write the music" for "Justify My Love", while Kravitz dismissed the claims by saying, "It's just one of those beats you find on the floor somewhere."